'Big next step': Cambria County native Josh Gallagher signs deal with Kobalt Music

 Gallagher also has explored partnerships with brands such as Natural Light, Groove Life, Realtree and Orange Amps.

-He said as a singer/songwriter it was a goal of his when he moved to Nashville to sign a publishing deal.
+He said that, as a singer/songwriter, it was a goal of his when he moved to Nashville to sign a publishing deal.

 Commented